cgarciae/karma/README.md

 Karma has a built in routing system that enables you to create isolated views/scenes as prefabs and easily switch between them.
 Using an `http-like` flow, a *presenter* can `Request` the `router` to render another view.

 ##### As Stateless as possible
 Karma aims to be as stateless as possible to try to give you the guarantee that if you entered a view once with certain `Request` parameters and reached a successful state, then you will always reach that same state if you pass the the same parameters.
 Unity3D doesn't provide by default a *best practice* changing from a view to another.
-A common way to do this is to have all posible view instatiated in the scene but only enable the current one, the problem is that you maintain state when reusing GameObjects and often end in bad states because of the many paths you need to account for.
+A common way to do this is to have all posible views instatiated in the scene but only enable the current one, the problem is that you maintain state when reusing GameObjects and often end in bad states because of the many paths you need to account for.
 Karma keeps things simple and functional by just destroying the *current* view and instatiates a new *next* view when changing views.

 ##### Message Passing
 In Karma state is mainly maintained through message passing, being as true as possible to Go's philosophy: